HandyFriends/HandyFriends/README.md

 - **Mobile:**
 iOS only
 - **Story:**
-An app for independent contractors attract customers.
+An app for independent contractors to attract customers; Normal people can place an "order" for immediate help from anyone with the skills nearby.
 Contractors are able to charge their own rates and pick up jobs nearby real time.
 - **Market:**
 Contractors looking for more income.
 Contractors can be plumbers, electricians, mechanics and etc.
 Customers are everyday citizens with maintenece issues at home.
 - **Habit:**

 - **Scope:**

 ## Product Spec